saintsal/diyventilators/README.md

 We are expecting a shortage of mechanical breathing assistance for severe COVID-19 patients.

 To save the lives of people who will not have access to a breathing apparatus, our goal is to make it possible for locals to construct their own using locally-available or standard parts.
 We aim to do this by building a **library of DIY plans and designs** that others can improve, or build locally for fast response.

 We are focused on the fastest path to having a *just good enough* and *pruduceable* design on a country by country basis.

+## The open source strategy
+We want to prioritse designs that can be built  with locally-available parts, so they are quickly available and communities are empowered to react to need.
+Simple and basic funcationality is  more important than advanced features.
+And we are not concerning ourselves with regulatory compliance.
+In live or not-live situations, we think speed to availability and practical functionality are more important.
+The regulatory aspects are more likely to be addressed if a design is a practical option and ready to produce.
+We are following the [Good Samaritan Law](https://en.wikipedia.org/wiki/Good_Samaritan_law).